olegTheCoder/crm/README.md

 It was deployed on Heroku: https://crmfurniture.herokuapp.com/users

-Stack, we used: JS, Express, Bootstrap, PSQL, Sequelize.
+Stack we used: JS, Express, Bootstrap, PSQL, Sequelize.

 Here's gif-demo, how it works: